 Casual use prospecting includes those activities which cause very little or no surface disturbance.
 For example: collection of geochemical, rock, soil, or mineral specimens using hand tools; hand panning; or non-motorized sluicing.
 It also generally includes use of metal detectors, gold spears and other battery-operated devices for sensing the presence of minerals, and hand and battery-operated dry washers.
 Operators may use motorized vehicles for casual use activities only if the use is consistent with the regulations governing such use (43 CFR 8340) including following off-road vehicle use designations and temporary closures ordered by BLM.
 Casual use operations do not require notification of the BLM except where specific land use or recreation area plans call for a recreational mining permit.
 You must reclaim any casual-use disturbance that you create.

 The limits and procedures for properly prospecting and collecting for some minerals, as well as fossil hunting, may be obtained by contacting the BLM Field Office personnel in the area where you intend to collect.

-If you intend to sell the specimens then your level of activity is no longer considered casual use, you must contact the BLM Field Office personnel for additional necessary requirements, prior to collecting such as a Special Use Permit.
+If you intend to sell the specimens you collect, your level of activity is no longer considered casual use, and you must contact the BLM Field Office personnel for additional necessary requirements prior to collecting, such as a Special Use Permit.
 A Special Use Permit may be obtained for a small quantity of material.

 Casual use is defined by activities that cause very little or no disturbance to the land.
-Mineral specimen collection commonly called "rockhounding" is defined by collecting up to a 5 gallon bucket for personal use in one day using hand tools.
+Mineral specimen collection, commonly called "rockhounding," is defined by collecting up to a five-gallon bucket for personal use in one day using hand tools.
 Gold panning and non-motorized sluicing are also examples of casual use activity.
-Suction dredging (less than 8 horsepower and 4" suction nozzle or less) are considered recreational activites that are allowed on most BLM lands.
+Suction dredging (less than 8 horsepower and 4" suction nozzle or less) are considered recreational activities that are allowed on most BLM lands.